frankwalter1300/decegram/README.md

-# Federated telegram server compatible with official clients.
+# Federated telegram server compatible* with official clients
+*.
+The client needs a little modification to accept the generated server public key.

 ### Introduce
 Federated telegram server compatible with official clients.